-does the presence of greenhouse gases in an atmosphere affect a planet's ce temperature? a spend a lot of time in your car in Las Cruces in the summer, would it be r to have light or dark color upholstery?
+2. How does the presence of greenhouse gases in an atmosphere affect a planet's surface temperature?
+3. If you spend a lot of time in your car in Las Cruces in the summer, would it be better to have light or dark color upholstery?
 Why?
-4. Why does Venus have phases? did the observations of the phases of Venus help Galileo demonstrate the gth of the heliocentric model of the universe?
-Lab 9: Surfac ce Features on Mars 1.
-What past? is the evidence that Mars probably had liquid water on its surface in the 2.
-Mars certainly does not have water on its surface today - where did it go? certainly does not have water on its surface today - where did it go?
-Loss from Io
+4. Why does Venus have phases?
+5. How did the observations of the phases of Venus help Galileo demonstrate the strength of the heliocentric model of the universe?
+Lab 9: Surface Features on Mars 1.
+What is the evidence that Mars probably had liquid water on its surface in the past?
+2. Mars certainly does not have water on its surface today - where did it go?
+Lab 10: Heat Loss from Io 1.
+What is the source of the internal heat that powers Io's volcanoes?